binarymist/command-line/readme.md

 ### Sshuttle <a id="ssh-sshuttle"/>

-`sshuttle` combines an `ssh` tunnel with a system wide proxy, sometimes called a poor mans VPN.
+`sshuttle` combines an `ssh` tunnel with a system wide proxy, sometimes called a poor mans

 On a debian based system, install `sshuttle` as root with:
 `apt-get install sshuttle`